Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Problem Statement and Preliminaries

 \subsection{Frontier Identification and Evaluation}

 We identify and evaluate frontiers of interest in $\mathbb{M}$ that can enhance the robot's understanding of the environment during exploration.
-In general, ``interesting'' frontiers will maximize the number of unknown voxels available for occupancy prediction while considering common exploration metrics such a directionality, distance from target, and reachability \cite{biggie2023flexible, dang2020graph}.
+In general, ``interesting'' frontiers will maximize the number of unknown voxels available for occupancy prediction while considering common exploration metrics such as directionality, distance from target, and reachability \cite{biggie2023flexible, dang2020graph}.
+These frontiers guide the robot's exploration.